Driving in Boston is not for the faint-hearted.

 If you're from another part of the U.S. or another country, you may be accustomed to seeing those little flashing lights on backs of vehicles that tell you another driver is planning to make a turn.

-So after a certain amount of trial, error, and observation, I finally cracked the mystery of what turn signals mean in Boston: A turn signal means the driver plans to make the turn whether or not other cars happen to be in the way.
+They have a slightly different meaning here in Boston.
+Here, a turn signal means the driver plans to make the turn whether or not other cars happen to be in the way.
 Turn signals are reserved for those "I'm gonna be fired if I'm late to work one more time" or "I need caffeine NOW" or "Just heard the Sox are winning, gotta go celebrate" emergencies.

 Other Boston drivers understand these needs, and accommodate.

-Remember the rule about making right turns only from the right lane, and left turns only from the left lane?
+Remember the fairly basic, common sense rule about making right turns only from the right lane, and left turns only from the left lane?

 If so, you may be the only person here in Boston who remembers this.

-As a result, you have to approach each intersection knowing the car to your right may suddenly cut in front of you while making a left-hand turn - usually without using a turn signal.
+In any case, you need to approach every intersection knowing the car to your right may suddenly cut in front of you to make a left-hand turn - usually without using a turn signal.

-Yes, this is quite dangerous - but that's how it is, so if you drive here, beware . . . especially because this trend has really caught on.
+Yes, this is quite dangerous - but that's how it is, so if you drive here, beware . . . especially because this trend has really caught on as road congestion gets worse and frustration rises.

 "Easing out" typically happens on roads with faster-moving traffic, such as Storrow Drive and Route 1.
-"Easing out" occurs when a driver waiting to get into the road from a parking lot exit or even from the break-down lane pulls slowly into the right lane ahead of on-coming traffic without looking at the cars rushing toward it.
+"Easing out" occurs when a driver wants to move into the road from a parking lot exit or even from the break-down lane and pulls slowly into the right lane ahead of on-coming traffic without looking at the cars rushing toward it.

 This maneuver is based on a heart-felt belief that if you don't make eye contact with other drivers, they don't exist.

 As the driver of one of the faster-moving vehicles, you're supposed to anticipate that a car may "ease out" right in front of you, and you're expected to avoid hitting it.
-If you do hit it, the accident will be your fault.
+Because if you do hit it, the accident will be your fault.

-I do sometimes see police officers respond to jaywalkers: they stop the traffic so that the jaywalker can cross safely.
+Police officers do respond to jaywalkers: often, they stop the traffic so that the jaywalker can cross safely.

-Now I have to admit...I really like this.
-It's sort of like a scene right out of Make Way for Ducklings - but with jaywalkers instead of baby mallards being helped across the street.
-I've been the beneficiary of this practice more than once myself and consider it to be one of the things that makes Boston a civilized place to live, and if you're a jaywalking out-of-towner, a great place to visit.
+Now frankly, this is a nice thing about living here, especially when you're the jaywalker.
+It's sort of like a scene right out of Make Way for Ducklings - but with jaywalking humans instead of baby mallards being helped across the street.
+It's part of what makes Boston a civilized place to live, and if you're a jaywalking out-of-towner, a sweet place to visit.

 But if you're driving . . . watch out!